ros-drivers/advanced_navigation_driver/README.md

 New parameters:

-	rtcm:  Specify a topic name.
+	rtcm_topic:  Specify a topic name.
 Strings published to this topic will be passed to the device as RTCM corrections.

 	utm_zone:  Specify a UTM Zone number.
 This will be used for calculating the transform.

 	tf_name:  Specify the name of the transform to broadcast.

+If you specify a utm_zone, Odometry messages will be published to "odom".

 These changes are all tentative and need testing.